rojaspetit/analysis_mobility_and_economy/README.md

 - The dataset includes only 15 cities from seven Latin American countries.
 - Findings are descriptive and based primarily on exploratory visualizations.
 - The analysis does not establish causal relationships between mobility and economic performance.

 ---

-## 🚀 Next Steps

-- Extend the study with historical data to evaluate trends over time.
-- Incorporate additional urban development indicators.
-- Perform correlation analysis to complement the visual findings.
-- Explore city-level segmentation to identify groups with similar mobility and economic characteristics.

----